ddietze/pyFSRS/README.md

 If you are interested in the technical and scientific details of FSRS, I recommend the following two papers as a starting point:

+* Dietze and Mathies, *ChemPhysChem* **17**, 1224 (2016).
 * McCamant et al., *Appl.
 Spectrosc.* **57**, 1317 (2003).
 * McCamant et al., *Rev. Sci.
 Instrum.* **75**, 4971 (2004).

 The architecture of the program is modular and open, so that anyone can modify it according to his/her needs: The pyFSRS GUI is fully modular, i.e., all devices and measurement modi are incorporated as modules that are loaded dynamically at startup.
 Therefore, extending pyFSRS is as easy as creating a new subclass from `FSRSModule` and placing it in the `installed_modules` folder.
 The only restriction is that each class has to be in its own file having the identical filename as the class name.
 For example, `myClass` should be placed in a file called `myClass.py`.

 Installation